x-anish-y/HRPulse/README.md

 **HR PULSE** is a modern, full‑stack Human Resource Management System (HRMS) designed to streamline employee onboarding, attendance tracking, leave management, and salary administration through a secure, role‑based platform.

-Built with a focus on real‑world HR workflows, clean architecture, and premium UI/UX, HR PULSE delivers a production‑grade experience suitable for enterprise use cases and competitive hackathon demos.
+Built with a focus on real‑world HR workflows, clean architecture, and premium UI/UX, HR PULSE delivers a production‑grade experience suitable for enterprise use cases.

 ---